 My Fearless Moral Inventory Exposed Bitterness

 One of my favorite sayings is, “Expectations are predetermined resentments.”
 When applying that truth to my rental situation, at first I thought this meant I had unreasonable expectations of them which led to resentment.
 However, they signed a legal document saying they would take care of my home and they didn’t.
 My expectation for their behavior didn’t betray me.
 Another expectation did.

 Before the rental fiasco, I endured a period of personal tragedies like infertility and adoption.
 I expected my Higher Power to give me a break from heartache.
 He did not.
 I was really mad at Him for not protecting me.

 Another Bitter Disappointment In The Kitchen

-Expectations set us up for disappointments in all walks of life.
+Expectations set us up for disappointment in all walks of life.
 I love chocolate, so when I heard about cacoa nibs I had to try them.
 Harvested directly from cacoa beans, these nibs are chocolate in its purest form.
 I had great expectations for this pure chocolate.
 They are high in antioxidants, fiber, and magnesium.
 A lesser known fact, they are also very bitter.
 Instead of pretending to like these sour chocolate beans, I decided to accept them as they are.
 Accepting reality protects me from resentments.

 To balance their bitterness, I paired them with some sweeter dark chocolate.